romainsi/zabbix-BackupExec-jobs/README.md

 **================Zabbix-Symantec-Backup-Exec ================**

-Work Symantec Backup Exec V2012 minimum !
+Work with Symantec Backup Exec V2012 minimum !

 This template use PowerShell Cmdlets to discover backup job Symantec Backup Exec